LunaAmora/4orth/README.md

 4orth implements some temporary features not available in Porth to facilitate Wasm-4 integration:

 - Xor Intrinsic
-- Null terminated string support in const evaluation (evaluates to a ptr to the string)
 - Hexadecimal numbers (as `0x` format on numbers, and as `\\` plus 2 digits on strings)
+- Null terminated string support in const evaluation (evaluates to a pointer to the string)

 - Baked in pseudo random number generator (will be removed once there is int64 support).
 ```porth